 To avoid this error, you may consider using the command line option discussed further down below.

-Disable Firefox Updates on Windows through the Registry
+How to Disable Firefox Automatic Updates using the Registry on Windows

 1. Open notepad and paste the following code: